The Machu Picchu Mountain

 Wednesday, May 2, 2018

-Sunrise illuminating the ancient Machu Picchu citadel nestled in the Andes Mountains
+Sunrise illuminating the ancient Machu Picchu citadel with the Andes Mountains behind

 Machu Picchu ruins with dramatic mountain backdrop and morning mist